Solo Travel by Design logo with a calm coastal path and horizon

 About Solo Travel by Design

-Hi, I’m Katrina — a soon-to-retire higher-education leader, lifelong planner, and solo traveler building a retirement centered around slow travel, cruising, and intentional living..
+Hi, I’m Katrina — a soon-to-retire higher-education leader, lifelong planner, and solo traveler building a retirement centered around slow travel, cruising, practical systems, and intentional living.

-I created Solo Travel by Design to share the practical side of that process: the budgeting, the trade-offs, the logistics, and the real-world decisions that come with designing a travel-rich retirement.
+I created Solo Travel by Design to share the real-life side of that process: the budgeting, trade-offs, logistics, test-drives, and decisions that come with designing a travel-rich retirement.

 Why I Started This Blog